etnad101/school-notes/ES-110/Week 5.md

 - cost US$1.2B to clean up
 - released toxins into the river contaminating water downstream

-- Runaway train with 74 cars of oil crashed into town
+- A runaway train with 74 cars of oil crashed into town
 - killed 47 people

 ### Oil refineries